 Do already have your dataset filtered down to quality images?
 Do you know have your class list ironed out?
 Do you know how you'll handle occluded objects?

 Many of the specifics of your dataset will be difficult to pass along to a black box service and will require many iteration cycles to nail down.
+See our guide on how to provide high quality instructions for outsourcing data labeling.

 Reason 3: Labeler Disagreement